johnvenkiah/CI_PP5_John_Venkiah/README.md

 24. As a user, I have to confirm my email address to complete my account registration

-25. As a logged in user, i can view a profile page, so that I can view my previous orders, and view, update or remove my delivery and contact details
+25. As a logged in user, i can view a My StepUp page, so that I can view my previous orders, and view, update or remove my delivery and contact details

-26. As a logged in user, I can add my delivery details to my profile, so that it is my default delivery address for my order on the checkout page
+26. As a logged in user, I can add my delivery details to the My StepUp page, so that it is my default delivery address for my order on the checkout page

 27. As a logged in user, I can choose to inactivate my account, so that I can cancel my account should I wish to